georust/meta/GUIDELINES.md

 Note that, although members of that team can now *publish* the crate, team members cannot themselves edit crate owners (see https://github.com/rust-lang/crates.io/issues/2906).
 For redundancy, consider having at least one other *user* owner for your crate.

+## Code of Conduct

+All contributors are expected to follow the [GeoRust Code of Conduct](https://github.com/georust/.github/blob/main/CODE_OF_CONDUCT.md)